 Apply foundational learning (knowledge, critical thinking, research skills, imagination, and judgment) and holistic problem solving skills in academic work.

+PLO 4 – Synthesis Synthesize to produce critically searching interdisciplinary work.

 PLO 6 – Communication Produce well-organized and coherent university-level materials, individually or in a group, which meet stated objectives and audience needs in written, oral, digital and/or visual forms.

+PLO 7 – Local and global consciousness Consider and assess the potential impact of interpretative frameworks, decisions and actions on people and the environment, locally and globally.

 TUTORIAL LEARNING OUTCOMES Upon successful completion of this course, the student will be able to:

-1. Explore and document the established history of travel journalism over time
+1. Explore and document the history of travel journalism

-2. Comparing and noting changes in practices, techniques, technologies, audience and purpose.
+2. Compare changes in travel journalism practices, technologies, audiences and purpose.

-3. Understand existing research and debates relevant to travel journalism
+3. Understand existing research and debates relevant to travel journalism.

-4. Shape a foundation of knowledge in the field of travel journalism

 Students who complete this Experiential course will be able to do the following: